K1koli/K1koli.github.io/_pages/about.md

 I am fortunate to be advised by [Prof. Guanhua Chen](https://ghchen.me), whose research focuses on natural language processing and large language models — especially reasoning LLMs, multimodal LLMs, and LLM-based agents in low-resource applications like scientific discovery, health, and engineering.
 Under his guidance, I have been working on data synthesis for multi-turn function calling in scarce-data scenarios, in collaboration with Tsinghua University.

-From August to December 2026, I will be a visiting exchange student at the College of Computing and Data Science, Nanyang Technological University (Singapore), advised by [Prof. Wei Lu](https://statnlp.com/people/luwei/), working on NLP and deep learning.
+From August to December 2026, I will be a visiting exchange student at the College of Computing and Data Science, [Nanyang Technological University](https://www.ntu.edu.sg) (NTU), advised by [Prof. Wei Lu](https://statnlp.com/people/luwei/), working on NLP and deep learning.

 **My research interests include:**